ntrpi/ArtGallery/README.md

 ***
 ***
 *** To avoid retyping too much info.
 Do a search and replace for the following:
 *** ntrpi, ArtGallery, twitter_handle, kupfer.sandra@gmail.com, ArtGallery, For this project we were encouraged to create an app about something we have a personal interest in.
-I started painting about 10 months ago and I have found that I love it.
+I started painting in spring of 2020 and I have found that I love it.
 I created this app as a way to showcase my work, and eventually sell it.
 Both the app and painting are a work in progress.
 -->